cakephp/docs/en/core-libraries/collections.rst

 Collections often perform most operations that you create using its functions in a lazy way.
-This means that even though you can call a function, it does not mean it is executing right away.
+This means that even though you can call a function, it does not mean it is executed right away.
 This is true for a great deal of functions in this class.
-Lazy evaluation allows you save resources in case you don't use some collection values, don't iterate completely over them or simply don't use it where you were supposed to because of caching or any exception.
+Lazy evaluation allows allows you to save resources in situations where you don't use all the values in a collection.
+You might not use all the values when iteration stops early, or when an exception/failure case is reached early.

 Additionally lazy evaluation helps speed up some operations, consider the following example::